kubernetes/enhancements/keps/sig-node/693-topology-manager/README.md

 Multi-NUMA hardware is needed for testing of this feature.
 Recently, support for multi-NUMA harware was [added](https://github.com/kubernetes/test-infra/pull/28369) in Kubernetes test infrastructure.

+## Windows considerations

+Topology manager is already enabled on Windows in order to support the device manager.
+The same configuration options and PRR applies to Windows.
+The CPU manager and Memory Manager can independently be enabled to support advance configuration where affinity is applied.
+In the future a new Policy maybe required to address unique Numa Memory Management as described in the
+Windows Section on the Memory Manager KEP.